alextaujenis/code-challenge/README.md

 The second problem of finding all children for a list of nodes (and subsequently the related birds) can be solved by recursively asking "who are your children" and returning all unique values when no more children are found.
-Children that have already been processed are removed on each iteration to make sure each path is traversed only once.
 Then all birds are returned with a SQL join query.

 ## Design